ashksmith/dailyprogrammer/338_what_day_was_it_again/README.md

 # Solutions to [#335](https://www.reddit.com/r/dailyprogrammer/comments/79npf9/20171030_challenge_338_easy_what_day_was_it_again/)
-# Description
+## Description
-What day did hitler get elected on?
+-What day did hitler get elected on?
-What day did the Normans invade Britain on?
+-What day did the Normans invade Britain on?
-What day did Jesus die on?
+-What day did Jesus die on?
-What day did MacDonald get founded on ?
+-What day did MacDonald get founded on ?

 Today we're going to find out

 For todays challenge you are allowed to use your languages built in Calendar functions/classes But it's more interesting if you do the calculation yourself.

-# Input example
+## Input example
 The intput will be 3 integers as such:
 YEAR MONTH DATE
 8000 > YEAR > 0